-Most doctoral students are able to secure graduate assistantships (i.e., teaching and research assistantships) either within the program or in other campus units.
+Most doctoral students are able to secure graduate assistantships (i.e., teaching and research assistantships) either within the program or in other units across ASU.

 Assistantships with .50 FTE (20 hours per week) appointments receive a full tuition remission and student health insurance at no cost; however, enrollment in the insurance plan is required each semester.
 Spring semester insurance coverage includes the summer months.
 Assistantships with .25 FTE (10 hours per week) appointments receive a 50% reduction in tuition, and are considered to be in-state residents for tuition purposes.
+Unfortunately, academic year assistantships do not cover summer tuition.